Best daily deals

 The latest iPhone SE has the same body as its predecessor but sports a faster chipset, more RAM, and a bigger battery.

 The Pixel 7 series is a more affordable iPhone 14 alternative, especially in the case of the Pixel 7.
-The two models in the range are obvious choices for Google fans, and the Pixel handsets have always been popular when it comes to smartphone photography.
+The two models in the range are obvious choices for Google fans, and the Pixel handsets have always been popular for smartphone photography.

 The Pixel 7 is the smaller and less feature-packed handset of the two, but it’s still an upgrade over its predecessor, featuring the new Tensor G2 chipset, a brighter screen, and improved cameras.
-The design is a bit different as well, thanks to the more professional-looking metal camera bar at the back.
+The design is also a bit different, thanks to the more professional-looking metal camera bar at the back.

 The Pixel 7 Pro is the bigger and better phone of the series and also improves on its predecessor.
 Compared to the Pixel 7, you get a larger display with a higher resolution, an extra camera at the back, and a bigger battery.
 Aside from that, the two new Pixels are very similar.
 They look the same, are powered by the same chipset, and offer the same software experience.